| Golfers who make the drive to Dornoch discover one of the world's finest historical links courses. (GolfPublisher.com) |

 But as anyone who's played the storied golf course on the shores of the Dornoch Firth will tell you, it's impossible to forget.
-Royal Dornoch is links golf at its pinnacle and is arguably the finest course in the British Isles.
+The Championship Course at Royal Dornoch is links golf at its pinnacle and is arguably the finest course in the British Isles.

 And golfers have been discovering the grounds even long before Old Tom Morris was commissioned to revamp the course when the club was established in 1877.